OSGeo/OSGeoLive-doc/en/overview/cartaro_overview.rst

 Core Features
 --------------------------------------------------------------------------------

-Most functions needed for a SDI come right out of the box through the close integration of Drupal with PostGIS and GeoServer.
+Most SDI functionality comes right out of the box through the close integration of Drupal with PostGIS and GeoServer.
 The main features of Cartaro are:

 * Spatial data storage with true geometry data types
 * Creation of data types from within the Drupal GUI